somedatapacket/docs.humio.com/content/api/delete-events.md

 log-stream.
 Or a customer exercising the rights under the GDPR laws to request all information on him/her to be deleted.

-The goal of the delete-events if *not* to save space or speed up the searches for other records after the delete has completed.
+The goal of the delete-events is *not* to save space or speed up the searches for other records after the delete has completed.
 It is only here for the exceptional cases such as the above examples where a small fraction of the events must be deleted for legal or technical reasons.